nzherald/crashes-2018/text/article.md

+---
-% Crashes through the year
+title: Crashes through the year
-% Chris Knox
+author: Chris Knox
+intro:
+  - intro
+  - par two
+outro:
+  - outro one
+---

 This markdown file is passed through a modified markdown parser.
 The modified parse will split the markdown into list of labels